 Third Party Consents.
 Customer shall take all actions necessary with regard to all relevant third parties, including designating EPMI as its QSE to the ERCOT ISO, and shall provide EPMI with satisfactory documentation of same, to allow and designate EPMI to provide the Services under this Agreement.

 Customer Compliance.
 Customer will adhere to the Protocols and Rules and shall materially comply with all applicable federal, state and local laws and regulations.
-EPMI’s provision of Services under Article 2 hereof is contingent on the Customer having completed, and thereafter during the Term of this Agreement, maintaining the appropriate qualification(s) and certifications with ERCOT as an LSE, REP, PGC, AS provider, and/or any other pertinent ERCOT market participant status relating to the rights and obligations of the Parties to this Agreement, including but not limited to all applicable credit and indemnification arrangements relating thereto, provided however, that Customer’s failure to adhere to the obligations stated in this Section shall not relieve Customer of the obligation to pay EPMI any and all fees due or to become due under this Agreement.
+EPMI’s provision of Services under Article 2 hereof is contingent on the Customer having completed, and thereafter during the Term of this Agreement, maintaining the appropriate qualification(s) and certifications with ERCOT as an LSE, REP, and/or any other pertinent ERCOT market participant status relating to the rights and obligations of the Parties to this Agreement, including but not limited to all applicable credit and indemnification arrangements relating thereto, provided however, that Customer’s failure to adhere to the obligations stated in this Section shall not relieve Customer of the obligation to pay EPMI any and all fees due or to become due under this Agreement.

 Taxes.
 Customer will pay to EPMI any and all taxes and levies, however designated (other than EPMI income and franchise taxes), which are attributable to the Services provided pursuant to this Agreement.
 Customer also agrees to indemnify and hold EPMI harmless from any claim or liability for any taxes and any interest or penalties with respect thereto, which may be assessed, levied or collected by any jurisdiction in connection with the revenues from this Agreement (other than EPMI income and franchise taxes).